 Physical Activity Opportunities Before and After School.
-All School will offer extracurricular physical activity programs, such as athletics, non-competitive physical activity clubs and/or intramural programs.
+IDEA may offer extracurricular physical activity programs, such as athletics, non-competitive physical activity clubs and/or intramural programs.
 Every effort will be made by the school to provide ample opportunity before and after the school day for students to participate.

 Physical Activity and Punishment.
-School will not endorse or authorize any personnel, especially teachers to use physical activity or withhold of opportunities for physical activity as a form of behavioral punishment.
+Campus administrators will not endorse or authorize campus personnel, especially teachers, to use physical activity or withhold opportunities for physical activity as a form of behavioral punishment.